olefasting/rust_rpg_toolkit/docs/resources.md

-# Resources
+# Assets

-The file `assets/resources.json` holds definitions of all the various resources used in the game.
+The file `asets.json` holds definitions of all the various resources used in the game.
 All file paths are relative to `assets/`

 ## Materials